 Sergeant Hayes is a certified instructor in Firearms, NRA Rifle, Taser, and Defensive Tactics.
 He serves as the department’s Taser Coordinator.
 He is also a Team Leader on the SWAT (Special Weapons and Tactics) Team.

-Officer Kikendall is a certified instructor in Firearms, PPCT (Defensive Tactics), and Vehicle Operations.
-He is also a member of the GPD SWAT team.
+Corporal Hunter is a certified instructor in Firearms, PPCT (Defensive Tactics), and Vehicle Operations.

 Officer Lugo is a certified instructor in Firearms, Vehicle Operations, CPR and he serves as the Field Training and Evaluation Program (FTEP) Coordinator that includes overseeing the GPD mini-academy for newly hired officers.